August 1, 2025, 1:38 pm | Read time: 2 minutes

 As the U.S. intelligence agency explains, the perpetrators do not simply attack Linksys routers remotely.
 They also offer services like 5Socks and Anyproxy on the dark web, allowing others to access the vulnerable devices.
 At the same time, these services help them conceal their identity and location.

-Also of interest: Manufacturer advises disposing of your own routers
+Also of interest: Manufacturer Advises Disposing of Their Routers

 To avoid an attack, the FBI recommends purchasing a new Linksys router that still receives security updates.
 Alternatively, you should disable remote access and restart the device.
-You should also check beforehand whether the router is part of your network infrastructure.
+It’s also advised to check whether the router is part of your network infrastructure.